 Okay, let’s get to it!
 Welcome to our living room…

-The first time we walked into the model home, I fell in love with the living room and foyer areas that are open to the second floor.
+The first time we walked into the model home, I fell in love with the cute accent chairs and throw pillows in the living room, and foyer areas that are open to the second floor.
 I could just imagine the balcony wrapped with garland, and the kids trying to sneak peeks downstairs on Christmas morning.
 My only complaint about the open design is that our TV can be hard to hear because the sound travels right up to the second floor.
 It’s kind of weird that I can hear a show better from my bedroom than I can from the couch!
-Time for a sound bar, I suppose.
+Time for a dolby atmos soundbar or one like it, I suppose.

 I’m still itching for a new coffee table like this one, but for now our tufted ottoman will do the trick.
 Besides, I’m pretty sure its soft edges have saved us from more than one trip to urgent care!!